3 Days on Hawaii’s Big Island: Volcanoes, Lava & Stars, Oh My!

 Today is officially Volcano Day!
 Bet you never thought that would be a thing, right?
 Only on Hawaii!

-Start with breakfast in Kailua-Kona – I recommend Island Lava Java for their passionfruit french toast.
+For your first stop, start with breakfast in Kailua-Kona – I recommend Island Lava Java for their passionfruit french toast.
+Today is a full day so you want to start it out right with a good breakfast!
 Then head southeast out of town along Highway 11 toward Volcanoes National Park.
 It’s easy to spend hours here, so give yourself time to visit a few of the craters, or drive down to Chain of Craters Road to see how the landscape changes where the volcanoes meet the sea.

 This is a great evening to book a caving/waterfall/stargazing tour since you’re full of energy and ready to experience everything the island has to offer!
 Before that tour starts, drive out to your accommodation on the lava floes or your hotel in Hilo – you’ll want to know how to get there before the sun goes down.